kvnglb/gridcoinresearchd-containerized/README.md

 Join the boinc projects you want to contribute to at their websites.
 When you cannot setup a boinc account at the projects website, skip the modification of the makefile.
 CLI commands of the boinc client will work once the container is running.
 Then, it is possbile to join projects from the boinc client and to attach the projects manually (will be explained later).

-Edit the Makefile and modify the lines in `add_project` as wanted.
+Edit the Makefile and modify the lines in `attach_projects` as wanted.
 The private key can be found in the respective boinc project in `Your account -> section Account information -> Account keys`.
 When the CPID has already settled, you can use the weak account key (recommended), otherwise you must use the other account key, that boinc can sync the cross-project ID.

 ## fah.xml (only for crunching Folding@home)
 - Get a passkey at https://foldingathome.org/support/faq/points/passkey/